jnstr/PHP-photo-album/README.md

 --------------

 - setup htaccess to prevent browsing to the php-files
-- support good old IE8
-- update the .htaccess so the url can be http://www.just-some-non-existing-url.com/albumname instead of http://www.just-some-non-existing-url.com/?album=albumname
 - make the rebuild more save (so not everybody can fire ?rebuild=1)
 - use namespaces
 - rewrite some bits